ChromeBridge321/Chromebridge321/README.md

-# Hi there! 👋 I'm David Garcia Jeronimo
+# Hi there! 👋 I'm David

 I'm a passionate **Software Engineer** specializing in web development, both frontend and backend.
 I enjoy building robust and scalable solutions and always strive to learn and grow in the tech world.